sweetboss12512/Waste-of-Space-Utilities/lib/microcontroller_communication/README.md

 # Microcontroller Communication

-This tries to simplify microcontrollers communication with wireless ports
+This tries to simplify microcontrollers communication with wireless ports, but it can be used with just trigger wires

 ## `Communication.SendMessage(topicName: string, port: (port number or object), dataToSend: any): MessageResult`
 > - Requires disk on the provided port